JimOfLeisure/c3sat/doc/readme.md

         - COTM
         - Mesopotamia
     - All other seen bytes zeroes

-- "BLDG" in scenario-based saves, "GAME" in epic saves
+### This part may not be present in epic game saves

-    - There must be an indicator in the file previous to this to indicate what data is present/missing
+There must be an indicator in the file previous to this to indicate what data is present/missing.
+I suspect it's in the first 16 bytes of the 720-byte chunk of data.

+Also, PTW and vanilla data structure sizes diverge beginning with the first BLDG

+- "BLDG"
+- 72 bytes
+    - 0x00 - int count of 0x110-sized BLDG records following this
+    - 0x04 - int that seems to be 0x010c so far
+    - lots of zeroes
+- count * 0x110 (272) byte records (length is different in PTW)
+    - 0x00 - string - 32 bytes? display name of building
+        - "Theory of Evolution"
+    - 0x20 - string - 32 bytes? internal(?) name of building
+        - "BLDG\_Theory\_of\_Evolution"
+    - 0x40 - 0x11f - 24 ints
+        - many -1
+        - many 0
+        - some other values
+- 0x44 bytes
+    - 0xc: "Laborers"
+    - 0x2c: -1
+    - all other values zero
+    - seems to be header for city worker specialists
+- ? * 0x80 byte length laborer description
+    - Can't find where the count is, but mostly 5; 3 for Mesoamerica scenario
+    - 0x00 - int value 0x7c
+    - 0x08 - string display name
+        - Entertainer
+    - 0x28 - string internal name
+        - CTZN_Entertainer
+    - 0x48 - string plural
+        - Entertainers
+- "CULT"